resurfaceio/aws-kds/README.md

 "cloudwatch:PutMetricData"
 ```

+## Running on Kubernetes

-If you are not running on EKS, you will need to pass your AWS credentials as well, like so:
+If you are not running on EKS, you will need to pass your AWS credentials:

 ```bash
 helm upgrade -i resurface resurfaceio/resurface --namespace resurface \